 The following content is contributed by Trip101 writer, Barry

-Towering over the city, rising 83-stories high, Daegu’s E-World 83 Tower is where visitors looking for an unbeatable view head to.
-Its design is an architectural masterpiece that might seem understated but is actually known as a symbol of the city.
-From afar, the building is majestic, however, the best experience is gotten in the observation deck at the very top.
+Those looking for fun things to do in Daegu should consider visiting Daegu E-World, 83 Tower.
+Towering over the city, rising 83-stories high, this tower is where visitors looking for an unbeatable view head to.
+Its design is an architectural masterpiece and though it may seem understated, it is actually known as a symbol of the city.
+From afar, the building is majestic, however, the best experience is from the observation deck at the very top.
 From here, you’ll get a 360-degree view of Daegu.
 83 Tower offers a lot more.
 There’s an ice rink for those who love skating as well as several cafes and restaurants.
 You’ll need a whole day to explore this fascinating destination.

 Daegu E-World, 83 Tower Combo Ticket